Nerio Alessandri: Biography

 In 2009 at the World Economic Forum in Davos he was among the leaders that created the Workplace Wellness Alliance.
-In February 2009 he was nominated Vice President of the Leonardo Committee, an association that promotes Italian quality and the image of Italy throughout the world.
+In February 2009 he was nominated for vice president of the Leonardo Committee, an association that promotes Italian quality and the image of Italy throughout the world.

 In 2012 together with his brother and co-founder of Technogym Pierluigi, Nerio Alessandri inaugurated in the presence of the Italian President Giorgio Napolitano and former US President Bill Clinton the Technogym Village.

 In 2014 he was awarded with Premio Leonardo by Italian President Sergio Mattarella.
 In 2016, together with his brother Pierluigi Alessandri, he chaired the Technogym listing ceremony at the Italian Stock Exchange.

 In 2017 he was awarded by the International Olympic Committee President Thomas Bach with the President's Sport Award for his commitment in supporting the Olympic Movement.
 In 2019 he was part of the Italian Delegation supporting the bid for the Milano Cortina 2026 Winter Olympics.